 Recovering from a drinking problem can be a long battle, but knowing where to get the best alcohol abuse treatment can make the recovery possible.

-It may be quite nerve-racking saying to someone, “I think my mom is an alcoholic.”
+It may be quite nerve-racking saying to someone, "I think my mom is an alcoholic."
 However, It is very important to get the correct advice for your circumstances.
 Often, you will need to talk about treatment, but she also needs to admit that she has a problem.
 First, though, you need to talk to someone about her.
-You can get free confidential advice by calling 1-800-861-9454 at any time.
+You can get free confidential advice by calling 1-888-919-3845

 Calling this number will allow you to discuss and consider the best treatment options for your mother before she develops potentially severe liver conditions such as cirrhosis or is arrested for drunk driving.
 Treatment will help her to recover and confront the reasons for her drinking.
 It will also deal with any side issues such as depression or anxiety, and she can get medication to alleviate the withdrawal symptoms.